neuronetio/gantt-elastic/README.md

 #### Elastigantt is a vue component but it could be used in other frameworks or even with jQuery (vue is kind of elastic and lightweight framework).

+##### Elastigantt is not fully finished yet and may change (but if you really wan't you can fork this repo or download current version - do not use npm right now)

 ##### :star2: Give it a star if you want more activity in this repo, thanks!

+### install
+`npm install --save elastigantt` or download zip from github

 ### usage (more info / documentation soon - for now take a look at [index.html](https://github.com/neuronetio/elastigantt/blob/master/index.html))
 ```html